marziarivi/RadioLensfit/README.md

 GSL library is required.

 1) Edit the Makefile:
+- enable/disable MPI and openMP (default: serial)
+- enable/disable gridding (default: gridding enabled)
-- set the compiler and compilation flags you want to use (default GNU)
+- set the compiler and compilation flags you want to use (default: GNU)
-- enable/disable MPI and openMP

 2) Make.

 ## Usage
+The radio telescope configuration is set at the beginning of the main() function for SKA1-MID with 12 frequency channels and 60s accumulation time.

 <code> RadioLensfit.x \<filename u-coord\> \<filename v-coord\> \<nge\> \<shear1\> \<shear2\> \<flux-cut\> </code>